-- The college has a duty of care towards its employees and will ensure that effective support is provided for anyone facing such an allegation.
-A representative will be appointed to keep him or her informed of the progress of the case. - The college will also provide access to counselling or medical advice, where appropriate. - The college will not prevent social contact with work colleagues and friends, when staff are suspended, unless there is reason to believe this may be prejudicial to the gathering and presentation of evidence. - Support will also be offered to the student(s) affected and their parents.
+• The college has a duty of care towards its employees and will ensure that effective support is provided for anyone facing such an allegation.
+A representative will be appointed to keep him or her informed of the progress of the case and to consider what other support is available.

+- The college will also provide access to counselling or medical advice, where appropriate. - The college will not prevent social contact with work colleagues and friends, when staff are suspended, unless there is reason to believe this may be prejudicial to the gathering and presentation of evidence. - Support will also be offered to the student(s) affected and their parents.
 The college will consult with the children's social services, or the police as appropriate, as to how this can be done in the most suitable and effective way.